home-assistant/developers.home-assistant/docs/api/websocket.md

 title: "WebSocket API"
 ---

-Home Assistant contains a WebSocket API.
+Home Assistant hosts a WebSocket API at `/api/websocket`.
 This API can be used to stream information from a Home Assistant instance to any client that implements WebSockets.
 We maintain a [JavaScript library](https://github.com/home-assistant/home-assistant-js-websocket) which we use in our frontend.

 ## Server states